-The following questions can be helpful in leading this discussion : i) Does everyone agree that there are different types of love that exist?
+The ronowing questions can be neighbrarin leading this discussion:

-ii) How are these types of love different?
-Can we explain what the difference is?iii) Is it always necessary to experience all different kinds of love?
+- I. Does everyone agree that there are different types of love that exist? - II.
+How are these types of love different?
+Can we explain what the difference is? - III.
+Is it always necessary to experience all different kinds of love?
 Is it possible that someone might never experience a particular type of love?

-Conclude the discussion by quickly summarising the contents of the activity, and emphasise that love is of different types and kinds, and is an experience that can be shared with anybody.
+Conclude the discussion by quickly summarising the contents of the discussion, and emphasise that love is of different types and kinds, and is an experience that can be shared with anybody.
 Also emphasise that is it okay to never experience a certain kind of love, or prioritise one kind of love over another.